alexander-akhmetov/python-telegram/docs/source/tutorial.rst

     tg.login()

 In this example we use a blocking version of the `login` function.
-Example of non-blocking usage you can find here: :ref: `non_blocking_login`.
+You can find an example for non-blocking usage here: :ref:`non_blocking_login`.
 Telegram will send you a code in an SMS or as a Telegram message.
 If you have enabled 2FA, you will be asked for your password too.
 After successful login you can start using the library:

 .. code-block:: python

-    # this fucntion will be called
+    # this function will be called
     # for each received message
     def new_message_handler(update):
         print('New message!')